-When one of the speakers said “you’re not guaranteed to die of AIDS,” the atmosphere in the room shifted, brightened, if only momentarily, as even the idea of an alternative reality was now a collective conception.
+The atmosphere in the room shifted, brightened, if only momentarily, as even the idea of an alternative reality was now a collective conception.

 Briefly, we were allow to pause, exhale and dream a better dream.
 It was such a seminal moment for me, I later included it in my loosely autobiographical novel, Bridge Across the Ocean.

 The main character Derek, is, surprise!, a 26-year-old, black gay man dealing with his newfound HIV/AIDS status.
 He takes off for Cancun, Mexico, where a night of dancing takes him back to that fateful night at Plummer Park.
 Roll clip!